iterative/dvc.org/content/docs/command-reference/plots/templates.md

 ### Custom templates

 Plot templates are [Vega-Lite](https://vega.github.io/vega-lite/) JSON specifications.
+Save custom templates as JSON files under `.dvc/plots`, like `.dvc/plots/custom.json`.
+Then you can refer to that custom template like `dvc plots show --template custom`.
+In `dvc.yaml`, you can set the template like `template: custom`.

-They use predefined DVC anchors as placeholders for DVC to inject the plot values.
+Templates use predefined DVC anchors as placeholders for DVC to inject the plot values.

 #### **Required**